spotandjake/quartz/content/Grain/Grainful Thinking/Fundamentals/Modules.md

 A module is similar to a _namespace_ in other languages: it’s a static container for your code that helps you organize functionality into clean, logical units.

 Modules, in grain serve many purposes:
-* Naming - A module provides a fixed name (here `Main`).
-That name is used throughout the language to refer to the code inside it.
+* Naming - A module provides a fixed name that starts with a capital letter (here `Main`).
+That name is used throughout the language to refer to the code inside.
 * Organization - Modules let you structure your program into smaller, well-defined units instead of having everything exist within a global scope or file.
 Think namespaces in other languages.
 * Abstraction - Modules serve as a simple layer of abstraction, letting you keep certain things private and provide exports to other modules.